HumanSignal/label-studio/docs/source/tags/polygon.md

 order: 405
 ---

-Polygon is used to add polygons to an image
+Polygon is used to add polygons to an image.
+Just start to click on the image.

 ### Parameters